Maddireddykiran/ResumeBuilder/DEPLOYMENT_GUIDE.md

    - `requirements.txt` - Python dependencies
    - `render.yaml` - Render configuration

-### Step 2: Deploy to Render
+### Step 2: Deploy to Render (Free Tier)

 1. Sign up or log in to [Render](https://render.com)
-2. Click "New" and select "Blueprint" from the dropdown
+2. Click "New" and select "Web Service" from the dropdown (not "Blueprint")
 3. Connect your GitHub repository
-4. Render will automatically detect the `render.yaml` configuration
+4. Configure your web service:
+   - Name: Choose a name for your service
+   - Runtime: Select "Python"
+   - Build Command: `pip install -r requirements.txt`
+   - Start Command: `gunicorn app:app`
+   - **Important**: Select "Free" as your instance type
 5. Set the following environment variables:
    - `OPENAI_API_KEY`: Your OpenAI API key
-6. Click "Apply" to start the deployment
+6. Click "Create Web Service" to start the deployment

 ### Step 3: Verify Backend Deployment